Do Incumbents Improve Service Quality in Response to Entry? Evidence from Airlines' On-Time Performance

 Indiana University Bloomington - School of Public & Environmental Affairs (SPEA)

 We examine if and how incumbent firms respond to entry and entry threats using non-price modes of competition.
 Our analysis focuses on airline service quality.
 We find that incumbent on-time performance (OTP) actually worsens in response to entry, and even entry threats, by Southwest Airlines.
-Since Southwest is both a top-performing airline in OTP and a low-cost carrier (LCC), we conjecture that this response by incumbents may be due to a post-entry differentiation strategy along with pre-entry accommodation, or it may be due to a cost-cutting strategy that allows for intense post-entry price competition along with pre-entry deterrence.
-Further analysis of entry and entry threats by other airlines shows that worsening OTP only occurs in response to Southwest, Jet Blue, and AirTran – all three being low-cost carriers.
-This additional finding suggests that worsening in OTP by incumbents is part of the latter, cost-cutting strategy.
+Since Southwest is both a top-performing airline in OTP and a low-cost carrier (LCC), we conjecture that this response by incumbents may be due to a cost-cutting strategy that allows for intense post-entry price competition along with pre-entry deterrence, or it may be due to a post-entry differentiation strategy along with pre-entry accommodation.
+Further analysis of entry and entry threats by other airlines is inconclusive, providing evidence that is partially consistent with both hypotheses.
+Nonetheless, the phenomenon of worsening OTP can only be observed when the (potential) entrant is a LCC (Southwest, Jet Blue, and AirTran).

 Keywords: On-time performance, airlines, quality competition, entry, entry threat, Southwest